The Ultimate Jerk Chicken Recipe for a Family of 4: Our Secret to Island Flavor

 Finish your plate with fresh garnishes.
 A sprinkle of fresh cilantro adds brightness.
 Lime wedges offer a zesty squeeze right before eating.
 Sliced scallions add a mild oniony crunch and a fresh look.
 These small touches make your jerk chicken visually appealing and even tastier.

-Keywords: delicious, homemade, jerk chicken recipe, Jamaican food, recipe for Jerk Chicken
+Keywords: simple recipes for dinner, delicious, homemade, jerk chicken recipe, Jamaican food, recipe for Jerk Chicken

 Did you make this recipe?